SomniferousWallaby/LLMInABox/readme.md

 This project sets up a chat interface using a local large language model (LLM) powered by Ollama, served through a Flask backend.

+Running this project through docker compose will spin up 2 docker containers.
+One will run Ollama and the model you configure in `.env`.
+The second will run the Flask application used to chat with your chosen model.
+Please note that the model of your choice will be downloaded at container start, so initial startup can take a while depending on your internet speed.

 ## Features

 * Chat interface using HTML, and JavaScript.